Frequently Asked Questions

 We applied for a visa three months before our first show date and it was refused.
 On your recommendation you have stated if we conduct an Administrative Review we should get this decision overturned.
 What is an Administrative Review and how can you help us?

-In every case we’re aware of, when a Tier 5 visa has been refused due to RLMT (see above) the decision has been reversed on Administrative Review.
+In every case we’re aware of, when a Creative visa has been refused due to RLMT (see above) the decision has been reversed on Administrative Review.
 Because AR can take 6-8 weeks anyone applying for a visa needs to factor this into their application submission date.

 The AR form is an online document (and it times out after 20 minutes so you need to have your facts ready when filling it out): AR Form